ruscalworld/storage4j/README.md

         // It will register SQLite driver and run migrations storage.setup();

-        // Just create instance of the model as you want User user = new User("Test", new Timestamp(System.currentTimeMillis()));
+        // Just create an instance of the model as you want User user = new User("Test", new Timestamp(System.currentTimeMillis()));

         // This will INSERT a new row to your table if ID is not set